 - being clear and realistic as regards the objectives for profit and sales

-(*) “Perfect Store” is the official name of the program at Unilever, but you might have heard other names for it, depending on the company – “Golden Store” (P&G), “RED – Right Execution Daily” (Coca-Cola), “Flawless Execution” (PepsiCo), “Pictures of Success”, “Perfect Sales”…
+(*) “Perfect Store” is the official name given to this program at Unilever, but you might have heard other names – “Golden Store” (P&G), “RED – Right Execution Daily” (Coca-Cola), “Flawless Execution” (PepsiCo), “Pictures of Success”, “Perfect Sales”…

 Four groups of Perfect Store KPIs